Traditional Thai Therapies

 Our therapy sessions are based on treatment characteristics of the northern Lanna-Thai tradition as well as drawing upon diverse methods used throughout Thailand.
 Thai bodywork can be exceedingly gentle—such as using only herbal compresses during chemotherapy or during an MS flair-up—or intensely focused, providing deep structural therapy using elbows, knees, feet if appropriate.
-However, we do not subscribe to the 'more is better' theory and will always approach a therapy session with a 'less is more' outlook.
+However, we do not subscribe to the 'more is better' theory and will always approach a therapy session with a less-is-more outlook.
+The current, widespread, and modern emphasis on acrobatics and a rather callisthenic practice are counter to the Thai medicine tradition of reflective healing.

 Contact Us for More Information